pulumi/docs/content/blog/pulumi-service-improvements_02-2020/index.md

 ## Audit Logs

-Users of our Enterprise tier typically have a lot of stacks and teams.
-This can make it difficult to review what's currently in-motion right now, let alone try to understand a sequence of events a few days or few weeks in the past.
+Users of Pulumi Enterprise typically have a lot of stacks and teams.
+This can make it difficult to review what's currently in-motion and to understand a sequence of events a few days or few weeks in the past.

 [As we announced earlier]({{< relref "/blog/auditing-your-organizations-infrastructure-as-code-activity" >}}) we launched the ability to view and download audit logs with all the changes within an organization.

 ![Audit logs of recent changes within an organization](./audit-logs.png)

 Phew!
 Like I said, we've been busy this month working on the Pulumi Console.
-But have plenty more awesomeness still in the pipe.
+And there is plenty more awesomeness still in the pipe!
-(If you want to get a peek at other things in-development, check out the [Pulumi 2.0 Roadmap]({{< relref "/blog/pulumi-2-0-roadmap" >}}).)
+If you want to get a peek at other things in-development, check out the [Pulumi 2.0 Roadmap]({{< relref "/blog/pulumi-2-0-roadmap" >}}).

 As always, we love to hear if you have any feedback, suggestions, or ideas for other improvements we could make to the Pulumi Console.
 Just let us know on the [Pulumi Community Slack](https://slack.pulumi.com), Twitter [@PulumiCorp](https://twitter.com/pulumicorp),